eddiekasner/pestuse/README.md

 **CHECK FOR UPDATES TO DATA**

 Please carefully review the applications and limitations of these data, as described on [this USGS National Water-Quality Assessment (NAWQA) Project page](https://water.usgs.gov/nawqa/pnsp/usage/maps/about.php).
-NOTE: We report county-level estimates despite their intended use to generate state-level estimates...
+NOTE: We report county-level estimates despite their intended use to generate state-level estimates.

 Dependencies: knitr, knitr, bookdown, dplyr, kableExtra, pdf creator (TeX)